FAQs

 One of the major strengths of the Youth Zone is the way young people from different areas and backgrounds are able to mix in a neutral space.
 Evidence from existing Youth Zones suggests that members will mix with their peers from different backgrounds, as well as with young people from a range of local areas in the borough as long as the offer is good enough.

-All Youth Zones provide for young people with a range of additional needs up to the age of 25, through inclusive activities alongside the mainstream offer.
 Sessions are adapted for young people with additional needs and are open for a wide range of young people to access; including those with mild learning difficulties, through to those with more complex needs such as visual impairment and physical disabilities.

 Young people are given the opportunity to access a range of activities, including boxing, karaoke, arts and crafts, cooking, gaming and much more.